author-mobile

 1. Enhanced Performance

 Cache acts like a readily accessible storage space for frequently used data.
-This translates to a significant boost in performance.
+This translates to a significant boost in website performance.
 For instance, a web browser cache stores files from previous browsing sessions, allowing for quicker access when you revisit those websites.
 Similarly, a database cache expedites data retrieval that would otherwise require more time and resources to download from the main source.

 2. Offline Functionality